 - Stop strenuous activity and rest in the shade.

 - Drink increased quantities of water, low sugar sports drink or diluted fruit juice.

 - If cramps persist for more than an hour, seek medical treatment.

 - Avoid using ointments and creams.

 - Keep area dry.

-- You can get sunburn even on an overcast day
+- You can get sunburn even when hiking on an overcast day.

 - Sunburn increases skin aging, but more importantly increases the risk of skin cancer.

 - Wear a wide brimmed hat, long sleeved clothing, and long trousers to reduce exposure.

 - Treatment includes: cooling with cold compresses, taking a quick dip in a pool or bath, applying moisturiser to damp skin.
 Drink increased fluids, containing an electrolyte powder such as Hydralite, or a sports drink with electrolytes.